marc-sturm/TSVview/README.md

 Features:

  * Free to use for everyone.
- * Portable Windows executable (does not require an installation, just unzip it).
- * Import of character-delimited text files and XML files.
+ * Import of character-delimited text files.
  * Filtering of data according to numeric and string filters.
  * Plotting of data (line plot, histogram, scatter plot, box plot).
  * Sorting of data according to column values.
  * Basic statistics of column values.
- * Own ZXV (Zipped XML Value) data format that allows to store filter along with the data.
+ * Storing filters along with the data.

-### Building
+### Getting TSVview

-TSVview can be built on Windows only.
+TSVview can be built on any platform using QtCreator.

-Just clone the repository and open the `src/TSVview.pro` file in QtCreator.
-After a successful build, the executable and libraries are in the `bin` folder.
+For Windows there are a portable executable (does not require an installation, just unzip it) is provided for each [release](https://github.com/marc-sturm/TSVview/releases).